engagebay/restapi/README.md

 }]
 ```

-### 1.9 Add score to a contact using email ID :
+### 1.9 Add score to a contact using email address:
-It is used to change the score of the contact using the email address.
+Add or change the score of the contact using the contact's email address.
 ###### Endpoint
 POST dev/api/panel/subscribers/add-score
 ###### Required parameters
-``Email`` - Contact email
+``Email`` - Email address of the contact
 ``score`` - Score value

 ###### Example request